Mama’s Ambrosia

 Photo collage showing how to section oranges.

-Now, once you have your oranges peeled and all the pith removed, you want to cut the oranges into sections following the lines of the membranes inside the orange.
-Those sections, when removed from the orange, are called “supremes.”
+1. Once you have the oranges peeled and all the pith removed, you’ll need to cut the oranges into sections following the lines of the membranes inside the orange.
+A section, when removed from the orange, is called a “supreme.”

 Sweeten if Needed

-Taste the oranges and, only if needed, add a tablespoon or two of sugar.
-I usually don’t need any or just a very minimum amount.
+1. Taste the oranges and, only if needed, add a tablespoon or two of sugar.
+I usually don’t need any or just a very minimal amount.

 Add Coconut